 Watch the video to see the game in action!

-Other dice and math games:
+Other dice games:

 - Fun Game Despite the Name: Drop Dead